Cody Bellinger Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 24th-ranked team ERA across all league pitching staffs (4.84).
+- The Marlins have a 4.80 team ERA that ranks 23rd among all MLB pitching staffs.

-- In his most recent time out on Sunday, the righty threw five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his last outing on Tuesday against the Atlanta Braves, the right-hander went five innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.